Post-disco: Term usage

-The term "post-disco" was used as early as 1984 by Cadence magazine when defining post-disco soul as "disco without the loud bass-drum thump."
+The term "post-disco" was used as early as June 1979, predating Disco Demolition Night, when an Associated Press editor deployed the term in a headline to describe the band Foxy; drummer Joe Galdo opined that disco music was evolving and that the band's sound was moving away from a traditional disco sound toward one of "soulful pop".
+In 1984, Cadence magazine defined post-disco soul as "disco without the loud bass-drum thump."
 New York Magazine used the word in an article appearing in the December 1985 issue; it was Gregory Hines's introduction of post-disco and electronic funk to Russian-American dance choreographer Mikhail Baryshnikov "who has never heard this kind of music."
 AllMusic states that the term denotes a music genre in the era between the indistinct "end" of disco music and the equally indistinct emergence of house music.

 In other historical instances the term had been used in a derisive manner.
 Spy implicitly mocked the usage of both the terms "post-punk" and "post-disco" in their Spy's Rock Critic-o-Matic article, whereas spoofing various music reviews published by Rolling Stone, The Village Voice and Spin.
 Cuban-American writer Elías Miguel Muñoz in his 1989 novel Crazy Love, in a passage where musicians after moving to America discuss what their "style" may be, used the term in a satirical manner.